prathamesh7pute/coral/README.md

 ### Creating Routes

-To create routes with mongoose Models initialize the coral with the express application
+To create routes with mongoose Models initialize the coral with the express application and use the route method by passing path and mongoose models as configuration

 	var app = express();
 	var coral = new Coral(app);